Domino’s Pizza employee sacked by text message

-A teenager from Accrington was fired from her job in a takeaway by text this month.
+A teenager from Accrington was fired from her job in a takeaway by text.
+Is this illegal?

 Sixteen year old Caitlin McConnell was shocked and outraged when she learned, along with around five other co-workers, that her services were no longer required at Domino’s by a text from her manager.